You wrote it years ago. It did well at the time.

 Using a paid tool such as Buzzsumo, you can look up the “top shares” of the original version.
 Scan through, find some good ones, then reach out.
 Or tag them when you share again.

-Social is high-data, low-engagement.
-Email is low-data, high-engagement.
-But you can leverage social data to guide email marketing decisions.
-Find the social posts of the article that were engaged with the most (using Buzzsumo or your social media management tool) and use those words in the email subject line.
+But you can use social media metrics to guide email marketing decisions.
+Find the social posts of the article that were engaged with the most (using Buzzsumo or your social media management tool) and then use those words in the email subject line.

-Find articles that linked to the original (using SEMrush, Moz, Buzzsumo, etc.) and then let the author know that the article has been updated.
-They may cover it again, especially if the new version includes updated research.
-(Related: 29 Ways to Promotee Original Research)
+Find the articles that have linked to your original blog post (using SEMrush, Moz, Ahrefs.) and then let the author know that your article has been updated.
+They may cover it again, especially if the new version includes updated research..
+This tip is on our list of 29 Ways to Promote Original Research.

-The outreach to influencers is easier this time around: “This piece was a big hit, so we’ve decided to revisit it…” or “I’m hoping you’ll contribute to one of our most successful articles…”
+The outreach to influencers is easier the second time around: “This piece was a big hit, so we’ve decided to revisit it…” or “I’m hoping you’ll contribute to an updates to one of our most successful articles…”

 Definitely don’t miss the opportunity to collaborate with influencers when updating your content.
 They can improve the content quality, social reach and backlinks.
 They also grow your network and make your job a lot more fun.
 Making friends is the best part of life.